For more information on habitat issues, please contact the

 areas, please contact the

 Fish Passage Program

-WDFW has developed and maintains a centralized database, which stores fish passage, diversion screening, fish use, and habitat information resulting from inventory efforts conducted throughout Washington State.
-The Fish Passage and Diversion Screening Inventory (FPDSI) database can be used to locate, prioritize, select, implement, and monitor fish passage and screening projects.
+WDFW maintains a centralized database of fish passage, diversion screening, fish use, and habitat information from inventory efforts conducted throughout Washington State.
+WDFW’s Fish Passage and Diversion Screening Inventory (FPDSI) database is a main data source for planning fish passage projects.

 Update barrier information

 You can also update barrier information through this interactive map.
 Use the Fish Passage Data Edit Tool under the search bar to report new sites, update existing ones, or let us know of corrections to barriers.
 Data may be verified by field staff prior to changes being reflected in the map.
 Your input helps us tell the statewide fish passage story and is appreciated.

 WDFW Fish Passage and Diversion Screening Inventory Database Tutorial

 This video provides an introduction to the Washington Department of Fish and Wildlife’s Fish Passage and Diversion Screening Inventory database, the Fish Passage Barrier Map, the Barrier Correction Form, the Fish Passage Mobile Application, and the Fish Passage Geodatabase available for download from the State’s Geospatial Portal.